conormcneil/ng-ui-router-auth/readme.md

-## Angular JWT App
+# Angular JWT App

-This app is designed to demonstrate route-based authentication & authorization within Angular.js and ui-Router.
+This app is designed to demonstrate route-based authentication & authorization within Angular.js and Node.js using ui-Router.

 As a demo, the app consists of two users; an admin and a user.

-The user has access to public routes but not 'admin' routes.
+The user has access to public states but not 'admin' states.

-The admin has access to all routes.
+The admin has access to all states.